 |Every 1 — 3 years||Rabies (as required by law)||none|

-How much vaccinations for your puppy will cost depends on several factors.
+How much vaccinations for your kitten or puppy will cost depend on several factors.
 Where you live is one: Veterinarians in crowded and expensive urban areas will charge more than a rural vet in a small town.
 In other words, there are significant differences in price.
-But no matter what the range in costs, some vaccines, such as the “core vaccines,” and for rabies, are necessary.
+But no matter what the range in costs, some vaccines, such as the “core vaccines,” and rabies, are necessary.